livegnik/2way-design/2WAY High-Level Design.md

 The Graph on Disk in the 2WAY system refers to the storage mechanism used to persist the Server Graph, comprising the aggregated data from all individual User Graphs, onto disk.
 This disk-based representation of the Server Graph ensures durability, accessibility, and scalability of the system's data, enabling efficient storage and retrieval of information across the entire user base.

-The Server Graph, in its entirety, is stored to disk using the SQL schema as discussed in "2.4 Database Schema."
+The Server Graph, in its entirety, is stored to disk using the SQL schema as discussed in "2.4 Database Schema".
 This schema design organizes the data into pre-defined separate tables for each plugin, each corresponding to specific object types such as Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
 By leveraging a relational database management system (RDBMS) such as SQLite3, MySQL, or PostgreSQL, the Server Graph can be efficiently persisted and managed on disk, facilitating seamless data storage and retrieval operations.

 The Graph on Disk serves as the authoritative source of truth for the 2WAY system, housing the complete dataset that encompasses the collective intelligence and contributions of the users.
 Updates, modifications, and interactions made by users are reflected in real-time within the Server Graph on disk, ensuring that the data remains synchronized and up-to-date with the latest user activity.